-No person shall be denied admission, or access to programs, classes, or activities solely because of any physical, mental, or medical impairment, provided accommodations required are reasonable.
-Inquiries concerning this policy and its enforcement may be referred to the Vice President for Student Affairs.
+No person shall be denied admission, or access to programs, classes, or activities solely because physical, mental, or medical impairment, provided accommodations required are reasonable.
+Inquire programs this policy and its enforcement, may be referred to the Vice President for Student Affair iries concerning this policy and its enforcement may be referred to the Vice President for Student Affair S.